Man holding human head stabs store clerk; mother found dead

 “He was in like a catatonic state, wasn’t speaking to anybody,” Roberts said, adding that the only thing he said during the encounter before his arrest was that he was thirsty.
 Sandy provides police services for Estacada, which also has around 2,500 residents.

-The grocery store checkout clerk was hospitalized and was expected to survive.
+Wagner, the grocery store checkout clerk, was hospitalized and was expected to survive.

-His name has not been released, but residents who gathered outside the police tape Monday identified him as an older man named Mike, who had worked for years at the store, first at the produce department and then at the checkout counter.
+Residents who gathered outside the police tape Monday said Wagner had worked for years at the store, first at the produce department and then at the checkout counter.

 Customers stopped by in a steady stream to drop off balloons as a tribute in front of the store and to sign a giant get-well poster.
 A small collection of candles also grew on the other side of the parking lot, just in front of yellow police tape that covered nearly an entire block.